romainleduc/draft-js-wysiwyg/README.md

 Please note that `draft-js-wysiwyg` depends on `@material-ui/core` and `@material-ui/lab` which must also be installed.

-## Getting started
+## Usage

-Easy to use example
+Here is a quick example to get you started.

 ```jsx
 import React, { useState } from 'react';